Primula is a genus of more than 400 species of herbaceous perennials in the family Primulaceae, widely distributed throughout the world.

 Benefits and Uses

 Primula has a rich history as a medicinal herb.
 It has been used in alternative medicine to treat gout, arthritis and rheumatism.
-It is also believed to calms the nerves, eases headaches, acts as a mild sedative and even heals paralysis.
+It is also believed to calm the nerves and redirect focus to something positive.
+It eases headaches, acts as a mild sedative and even heals paralysis.

 Primula is an edible plant.
 All parts of the plant are edible, but people usually consume leaves, flowers and roots.
 Primula can be used in sweet dishes and salads, as well as to make syrups, teas and other beverages.